great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/installation/install_gx.md

 ### Next steps

-Now that you have installed GX with the necessary dependencies for working with GCS, you are ready to initialize your <TechnicalTag tag="data_context" text="Data Context" />.
-The Data Context will contain your configurations for GX components, as well as provide you with access to GX's Python API.
+Now that you have installed GX OSS with the necessary dependencies for working with GCS, you are ready to initialize your <TechnicalTag tag="data_context" text="Data Context" />.
+The Data Context will contain your configurations for GX components, as well as provide you with access to the GX OSS Python API.

 <LinksAfterInstallingGx />